-If you select a variety of pillows in various patterns, the look will still be cohesive if they share the same colors.
+If you select a variety of pillows in various patterns, the look will still be cohesive if they share the same accent color.

-Incidentally if you want to go with a monotone palette, using all solid colors, mix textures, to keep things interesting.
+Incidentally if you want to go with a monotone palette, using all solid colors, mixing textures is a great way to keep things interesting.

 How to Mix and Match Throw Pillow Patterns